Turan-Shah: Military campaigns

+Campaign against Nubia

 The Nubians and Egyptians had long been engaged in a series of skirmishes along the border region of the two countries in Upper Egypt.
 After the Fatimids were deposed, tensions rose as Nubian raids against Egyptian border towns grew bolder ultimately leading to the siege of the valuable city of Aswan by former Black Fatimid soldiers in late 1172-early 1173.
-The governor of Aswan, a former Fatimid loyalist, requested help from Saladin.
+The governor of Aswan, Kanz al-Dawla, a former Fatimid loyalist, requested help from Saladin.

 Saladin dispatched Turanshah with a force of Kurdish troops to relieve Aswan, but the Nubian soldiers had already departed.
 Nonetheless, Turanshah conquered the Nubian town of Ibrim and began to conduct a series of raids against the Nubians.
 His attacks appear to have been highly successful, resulting in the Nubian king based in Dongola, requesting an armistice with Turanshah.
 Apparently eager for conquest, he was unwilling to accept the offer until his own emissary had visited the King of Nubia and reported that the entire country was poor and not worth occupying.
 Although the Ayyubids would be forced to take future actions against the Nubians, Turanshah set his sights on more lucrative territories.
 He managed to acquire considerable wealth in Egypt after his campaign against Nubia, bringing back with him many Nubian and Christian slaves.